 How long does counselling take?

-The length of counselling you require can vary greatly, depending on the issues you would like to resolve and your circumstances.
+The length of counselling you need can vary greatly, depending on the issues you would like to resolve and your circumstances.
 Typically, clients can benefit from shorter counselling (6-12 sessions over a 6-12 week period) when there is a clear focus to our work or dealing with some new situations in your life.
 Long term or complex issues can benefit from working in an open-ended way, to allowing you to take the time you need.

 What else can I do to get better?

 As a holistic practitioner, I believe that there are significant and complex connections between our mind, body and spirit.
 Many research evidence supports this view, as well.
 This means that improvements to your physical health can improve your emotional well-being.
 For example, simple exercise, especially outdoors, like walking or gardening has proven benefits for mental health issues and for improving your mood.
 Getting enough sleep is also very beneficial, so if you struggle with insomnia it is especially important to get help with that.
 Many alternative therapies that focus on the body can similarly improve your emotional state.
 Changes to the environment that surrounds you can also have a positive impact on how you feel.
+Decluttering, organising, cleaning and beautifying your home for example has the power of lifting your spirit instantly and also can create a sanctuary for you where you can rest and recharge better on a daily basis.

-If you are a Highly Sensitive Person (HSP), you can make very dramatic improvements to your well-being by getting as much rest as you need, which would be usually more than 7-8 hours.
+If you are a Highly Sensitive Person (HSP), you can make dramatic improvements to your well-being by getting as much rest as you need, which would be usually more than 7-8 hours.
 If you have difficulty with sleeping, even just lying in a dark room with closed eyes helps or any other kind of relaxation technique.
 Introduce quiet breaks between activities and avoid rushing by giving yourself extra time to get ready.
 Reduce overstimulation and stress from your life whatever way you can and you will be rewarded with feeling energised and happier.

 You may find it easy to make some practical steps like these and feel better.
 If making this kind of changes is not so easy for you, counselling can explore the nature of your difficulties and support you to find what works better for you.